water-bottle-it-project/personal-registry-app/README.md

    info  - SWC minify release candidate enabled. https://nextjs.link/swcmin
    ```

-   If you have other projects running, you should close them first, or else the port might not be
+   Caution: if you have other projects running, you should close them first, or else the port might not be
    able to bind:

    ```bash